Find Affordable College Courses

 Philadelphia, PA

-University of Pennsylvania came in at #9 in this year’s edition of the Best Public Health Schools in the Middle Atlantic Region ranking.
-Located in the city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.
+University of Pennsylvania did quite well in this year’s ranking of the best schools for public health students.
+It came in at #9 on the list.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a very large student population.

-University of Maryland - College Park ranked #10 on this year’s Best Public Health Schools in the Middle Atlantic Region list.
-UMCP is a very large public school located in the suburb of College Park.
+University of Maryland - College Park landed the #10 spot in the 2023 rankings for the best public health programs.
+UMCP is a fairly large public school located in the suburb of College Park.

 After completing their degree, public health graduates from UMCP carry an average student debtload of $22,500.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $323.